uas-at-ucla/suas-2019/ground/README.md

   * All other schools mainly uesd either QGroundControl or Mission Planner.

 ## Extra Objectives
 * For cyber security we can include mandatory account login if we are making our ground station through the web - it will ask for username and password.
+* We would like to have a SQL database installed to store account information and passwords, along with flight logs and history.

 ## Timeline
 * Quarter 1: Research, construct a solid plan on firmware integration with the software, have a prototyping Flask and React.js framework ready.